mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 * **application-services/** – Rust sources + Gradle build that produces Android artifacts
   * `components/ads-client/` (your Rust component)

+## Android

-## Local Setup with Android Studio
+### Local Setup with Android Studio

 1. Checkout the latest `main` branch from Application-Services
+2. Follow the instructions in Application-Services to setup your local env to build the components.
+(See: `/docs/building.md`)
+3. Build the android components with `./build-all.sh android` in A-S
-2. Download or verify you have Java17 installed. `java --version`
+4. Download or verify you have Java17 installed. `java --version`
   * You can use the openJDK via homebrew. `brew install openjdk@17`
   * You do **not** need to make this a system default or symlink.

-3. Add `JAVA_HOME` to your env vars e.g.
+5. Add `JAVA_HOME` to your env vars e.g.
 ```shell
 export JAVA_HOME="$(brew --prefix openjdk@17)/libexec/openjdk.jdk/Contents/Home"